-- QuickSort is also O(n lg n).
-But in practice, it tends to run faster than MergeSort.
-It can work in-place on the original array and does not require extra space - But: its worst-case complexity is $O(n^2)$. - That worst-case behaviour can usually be avoided by using more clever ways of finding the pivot (not just using the first element). - Randomized algorithms can be used to prove that the average case for Quicksort is O(n lg n)
+- QuickSort in practice tends to run faster than MergeSort, but its worst-case complexity is $O(n^2)$. - That worst-case behaviour can usually be avoided by using more clever ways of finding the pivot (not just using the first element). - Randomized algorithms can be used to prove that the average case for Quicksort is O(n lg n)